Language Rating Scale

 The IMPACT Language Rating Scale evaluates the impact of a child’s oral communication and on their social interactions, academic life, and home/after school life.
 The current rating scale asks parents, teachers, and clinicians to rate the various components of language functioning on a 4-point scale (“never,” “sometimes,” “often,” and “typically”) and yields a percentile and standard score.
 By utilizing this rating scale, we are able to develop a better understanding of how a student’s communication difficulties/differences may impact language development, as well as academic performance, and peer relationships.

-Examples of the the IMPACT Social Communication Rating Scale Questions
+Examples of the the IMPACT Language Rating Scale Questions

 Frequently asked questions